“You ate yours,” she said, “now stay away from mine.”

 How could I not?

 Every time I passed by, I was forced to wrestled with my conscience and all too many times my conscience lost and I filched a few.
 Now the few were adding up to a noticeable dent.

-She said she was letting them ripen – but I don’t believe her.
+She said she was letting them ripen – but I don’t believe that.
 Granted the cherries were tart when we bought them but I know my wife and I suspect deeper motives.

 She was testing me.

 Love is never a constant.
 It ebbs and it flows and from time to time one is compelled to take its measure.
 But this test was unfair.
 I love her a lot – but do I love her more than cherries?
 This I do not even know.

 Some things we share.